Join us at our 2016 Leadership in Diversity Gala on May 31st! Click here for more details.

 College & Beyond:

-100% of graduates of NJ LEEP’s College Bound Program have enrolled in college.
+99% of graduates of NJ LEEP’s College Bound Program have enrolled in college, with over 85% presently enrolled or graduated.
 NJ LEEP provides pre-law counseling, adjustment support, scholarships, and other support to these students.

 NJ LEEP Celebrates the LEEP to College